inkdropapp/docs-old/pages/faq.md

 ### What happens if my account has been deactivated?

 Your data is kept stored on the Inkdrop server.
-You can't create new notes while deactivated.
+You can't access your notes while deactivated.
 You can re-activate your account anytime.